odan/odan.github.io/_posts/2020-05-03-slim4-league-container.md

 }
 ```

-### Bootrapping
+### Bootstrapping

-In your  `config/bootstrap.php` or wherever you have your bootrap code:
+In your  `config/bootstrap.php` or wherever you have your boostrap code:

 ```php
 <?php